-Forms a trilogy along with Three and Trilogy: Two, the main characters of this one being the supporting actors in the other ones, and vice versa.
+Forms a trilogy along with Three (2002) and Two (2002), the main characters of this one being the supporting actors in the other ones, and vice versa.
 The three movies have some scenes in common which are shown from a different point of view according to the storyline we're following.
 See more »

 Was this review helpful to you?